All Episodes

 But if you see someone maybe at some conference demonstrating, boom, foolproof way, foolproof way of immediately identifying counterfeit bills, well, that's going to get your attention, isn't it?

-Because if you can scoop up all these counterfeit bills, maybe there are fingerprints on it.
+If you can scoop up all these counterfeit bills, maybe there's fingerprints on it, maybe there's some dye they can trace back, maybe there's some bad.

 It's bad.

-So don't think you're doing something by saying, wouldn't it be nice if I wish if, well, what we've got to do when you don't actually do anything, and by doing anything, I mean promote and reason, right?
+So don't think you're doing something by saying, wouldn't it be nice if, I wish if, or what we've got to do when you don't actually do anything.

 Nothing, nothing violent, right?

-But we got to be nice if we got to, I mean, don't just resist the urge.
+But we gotta be nice if, we gotta, I mean, don't.

 Because when you put out these wish lists, and again, I say this with sympathy, and Lord knows I've had my own, so, you know, this is not any superiority thing.

-But oh man, if you put out these wish lists, you make it so much harder for those of us really working to create tangible goods and tangible virtues in society.
+But, oh man, if you put out these wish lists, you make it so much harder.

 And we're, you know, the reason why I'm being a bit blunt here is that you and I are in competition, right?